dimitri-nicolo/calico/networking/dual-tor.md

     > preceding resources, but that is because the information is needed for post-boot
     > setup on each node, at a point where the node cannot access the Kubernetes API.
 	{: .alert .alert-info}

-In summary you should now have:

--  Node resource YAML, specifying the AS number and `rack` peering label for each node

--  a `calico-resources` ConfigMap containing {{site.prodname}} BGPPeers, BGPConfiguration and IPPools

--  an EarlyNetworkConfiguration YAML.

 #### Arrange for dual-homed nodes to run {{site.nodecontainer}} on each boot